Nipissing Serenity Hospice and Medical Assistance in Dying (MAiD)

 Yes.
 There are options to access MAiD in North Bay.
 These include the hospital, in the community and in long term care.

-Q: Wouldn’t offering MAiD be better for patients?
+Q: Wouldn’t offering MAiD be better for residents?

 Q: Will Nipissing Serenity Hospice reconsider its decision on MAiD?